DeeptiDR/K-means_demo/README.md

 STEPS:
 1. Firstly, we will configure our accelerometer such that it gives 0g readings on monitor, along X and Y-axis.
 It depicts that bridge is stable.
 2. Now, use the first motor and record the readings on a text file.
 3. Repeat step 2 for 2 motors, 3 motors, and so on (I have used maximum 5 motors).
-More the number of motors, more the deflections along X and Y-axis.
+More the number of motors, more the vibrations on the breadboard, hence more will be the deflections along X and Y-axis.
 4. Merge all the readings in one text file.
 (The arrangement of motors on the breadboard is shown in pictures).
 5. Then we will write a pyhton code for implementing K-means algorithm.